CloudLabs-MOC/dp-420-cosmos-db-dev/labintro3.md

 - **Connect to Azure Cosmos DB for NoSQL with the SDK:** The objective of this lab is to enable participants to connect to an Azure Cosmos DB SQL API account using the Azure SDK for .NET, integrate the Microsoft.Azure.Cosmos library into a .NET project, and build and test scripts to interact with Azure Cosmos DB for managing non-relational data.

-- **Configure the Azure Cosmos DB NoSQL API SDK for offline development:**
+- **Configure the Azure Cosmos DB NoSQL API SDK for offline development:** The objective of this lab is to connect to an Azure Cosmos DB SQL API account using the Azure SDK for .NET and interact with non-relational data through the Azure Cosmos DB Emulator.

 ## Prerequisites